 • Mongolian Language Study

-In April 2014, 19 students from either an Organic Chemistry II class or an upper-level Psychology class (Learning and Cognition) were selected to participate in a research project where students were
+In April 2014, 19 students from either an Organic Chemistry II class or an upper-level Psychology class (Learning and Cognition) were selected to participate in a research project where, on subsequent days, students were

 given 50 Mongolian words to study for 2 hours using their best learning method.
-Their knowledge level was assessed at 2 hours, 24 hours and 1 week.
+Their ability to spell the Mongolian words when presented with the English equivalent was assessed at 2 hours, 24 hours and 1 week.

 given 50 different Mongolian to study for 2 hours (24 hours after the 1st 50 words) using the TRQ method.
-Their knowledge level was assessed at 2 hours, 24 hours and 1 week.
+Their ability to spell the Mongolian words when presented with the English equivalent was assessed at 2 hours, 24 hours and 1 week.